NxPKG/khulnasoft-docs/content/waiting-room/additional-options/test-waiting-room.md

 Follow this tutorial to test your waiting room behavior in response to load.
 To accurately simulate traffic through your waiting room with a load test, run your test script or planner for a period of time longer than a minute, ideally more than 2-3 minutes.
 You can run a load test using a variety of tools including [loader.io](http://loader.io), [jmeter](http://jmeter.apache.org), and [postman.com](http://postman.com).
 You can also write a plain shell script to simulate user requests (each representing a distinct user).

 {{<Aside type="warning" header="Warning">}}
-This tutorial uses an open-sourced load testing tool that is not created or supported by Cloudflare.
+This tutorial uses an open-sourced load testing tool that is not created or supported by Khulnasoft.
 {{</Aside>}}

 ---